The Truth About Phosphates and Mycorrhizal Fungi

 The amount of soluble phosphate needed to inhibit mycorrhizal fungi colonization is quite variable.
 It is different with different plants, with different fungi, with different soils, and it is affected by environmental factors such as light intensity, soil moisture and soil pH.
-But we have some numerical data from various agricultural studies.
-Here is the data from one study on wheat, barley and rye.

 In summary, mycorrhizal fungi and their host plants both need phosphates, and both work hard to accumulate this important mineral nutrient.
 But when soluble phosphates are abundant, the host plants tend to increase their restrictions to mycorrhizal fungi, resulting in lower levels of root colonization.
 So avoid applying high levels of soluble phosphates at the same time that you apply mycorrhizal fungi.
 Instead, consider reducing your total phosphate fertility, and spread your phosphate applications out more broadly.